awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

       In this example, the architecture is `x86_64` and the kernel image ID is `aki-fc8f11cc`\.
 Use these values in the following step\.
 If the output of the above command also lists an `ari` ID, take note of that as well\.

-   1. Register your new AMI with the snapshot ID of your new Amazon EBS volume and the values from the previous step\.
+   1. Register your new AMI with the snapshot ID of your new EBS volume and the values from the previous step\.
 If the previous command output listed an `ari` ID, include that in the following command with `--ramdisk-id ari_id`\.

       ```
       [ec2-user bundle]$ aws ec2 register-image --region us-west-2 --name your_new_ami_name --block-device-mappings DeviceName=device-name,Ebs={SnapshotId=snapshot_id} --virtualization-type paravirtual --architecture x86_64 --kernel-id aki-fc8f11cc --root-device-name device-name
       ```

-1. \(Optional\) After you have tested that you can launch an instance from your new AMI, you can delete the Amazon EBS volume that you created for this procedure\.
+1. \(Optional\) After you have tested that you can launch an instance from your new AMI, you can delete the EBS volume that you created for this procedure\.

    ```
    aws ec2 delete-volume --volume-id volume_id